adamsilver/fdpb/03-book-a-flight.md

 The `role="grid"` attribute (and each cell's `role="gridcell"` attribute) tells screen readers to treat the table as a grid.
 Without this, JAWS for example, won't let users operate the calendar with the arrow keys using JavaScript.
 This is because, the arrow keys are reserved for operating a standard table in a special way.

 The `<thead>` contains the names of the days.
 Note that they're abbreviated which should be avoided in most cases.
 But in this case, the calendar needs to fit on small viewports too.
-The unabbreviated heading is placed inside the `aria-label` attribute which means it will be announcd in screen readers.
+The unabbreviated heading is placed inside the `aria-label` attribute.
+Support is a little patchy, but it's a useful enhancement for browser/screen reader combinations that will pick this up, such as NVDA with FireFox.

 Each cell contains a number (the date) which is perfectly adequate for sighted users as they can see the entire calendar.
 But, screen reader users would only hear “17” which is ambiguous unless they carefully remember the previously announced month and year.
 To provide a comparable experience (principle 1), we put the full date inside the `aria-label` attribute.